williamsbdev/srvaroa.github.io/_posts/2018-04-28-gc-analysis-by-example.md

 Generation (pink area), a darker pink line shows Used Old Gen. In the Young Gen, usage is represented with a light grey line.

-According to the graph, the application allocated new objects in the Young Gen until it eventually filled up (when the grey line hits the top limit of the yellow area.).
-At these points, the JVM was forced to make room in the Young Gen by triggering a **Minor Collection**.
+The see-saw pattern that we see for the first half of the graph represents a stable cycle.
+In each iteration, the application allocated new objects in the Young Gen until it eventually filled up (identifiable by the grey line hitting the top limit of the yellow area.).
+Then the JVM was forced to make room in the Young Gen by triggering a **Minor Collection**.
 Memory was released and utilisation in the Young Gen dropped back to the bottom of the yellow area.
-The application continued creating objects and the cycle repeated, forming that typical see-saw pattern.
+The application continued creating objects and the cycle repeated.

 Minor collections recover memory in two ways.
-First, by releasing memory consumed by objects that are no longer referenced.
+First, they release memory consumed by objects residing in the Young Gen when they are no longer referenced.
 This allowed the JVM to keep up with the application memory usage by collecting all 8.5GB on each iteration.

-But this changes right after 20:00:00 where the size of both the Old Gen (pink area) and its utilisation (pink line) grow.
-This happens because the JVM found live objects in the Young Gen that had survived already several minor collections (this is the "age" of an object).
-The JVM decides heuristically a maximum age for objects to remain in the Young Gen (the **tenuring threshold**).
-After an object exceeds it, the collector will be promoted to the Old Gen.
+But this changes right after 20:00:00, where we appreciate the size of both the Old Gen (pink area) and its utilisation (pink line) grow.
+The JVM promotes objects from the Young Gen based on a maximum age The maximum age (defined as the number of minor collections that an object survived in the Young Gen) is called the **tenuring threshold**.
+After an object exceeds that threshold, the collector will promote it to the Old Gen.

-The JVM had to expand the Old Gen<sup>[1](#foot1)</sup> because it was now seeing more capacity requirements.
+According to our logs, the JVM was promoting so many objects that the Old Gen filled up, so it was necessary to expand it.
 (I will keep speaking about Young/Old Gen as individual contiguous space, in G1 this is valid from a logical point of view, but the actual heap layout [is different](https://docs.oracle.com/javase/9/gctuning/garbage-first-garbage-collector.htm#JSGCT-GUID-15921907-B297-43A4-8C48-DC88035BC7CF).)

-The diff between (1) and (2) suggests that over half of the Young Gen was moved to Old Gen. The JVM had a fixed max heap of 18GB (-Xmx18g) so it wasn't able to extend it in order to make room for the bigger Old Gen.  So instead, it shrunk the Young Gen. This brought two interesting effects.
+The diff between (1) and (2) suggests that in the event we have on the graph, over half of the Young Gen was moved to Old Gen. The JVM had a fixed heap of 18GB (-Xmx18g) so it wasn't able to simply expand the heap.
+Instead, it shrunk the Young Gen to reassign the space to the old Gen. This brought two interesting effects.

     REMOVE: 1 == tip of the grey line right at the start of the resize 2 == tip of the pink line right at the end of the resize

-* First, Young Gen filled up much faster because the application kept allocating new objects at the same rate.
-The result were more frequent Young Collections forming a tighter (and narrower, cleaning up less memory) see-saw pattern.
+* First, Young Gen filled up much faster.
+The app kept allocating new objects at the same rate, but the Young Gen is smaller, so right below the 20:02:00 mark we see a tighter see-saw pattern that indicates more frequent Young Collections (of course, each iteration releases just a bit of memory.)
-* Second, shortly after growing the Old Gen we see a tigher see-saw pattern (right below 20:02:00 mark).
-After two cycles in this tigher see-saw pattern (3), utilisation in the Old Gen (pink line) suddenly drops to the same level as it was prior to the resize.
-In other words, the JVM just moved ~6GB to Old Gen, only to garbage-collect it shortly after.  (╯°□°）╯︵ ┻━┻
+* Second, after two cycles in the tigher see-saw pattern, utilisation in the Old Gen (pink line) suddenly drops to the same level as it was prior to the resize.
+The JVM had just moved ~6GB to Old Gen, only to garbage-collect it shortly after.  (╯°□°）╯︵ ┻━┻

 This behaviour is common under high **allocation pressure**.
 The application creates too many short-lived objects that fill the Young Gen fast.
 This forces the JVM to trigger more frequent Minor Collections, which in turn causes live objects to age faster.
-They hit the **tenuring threshold** earlier, being promoted to the Old Gen prematurely (**premature promotion**) as they will soon be unused and eligible for collection.
+That makes them hit the **tenuring threshold** earlier, causing **premature promotions** to the Old Gen as they will soon be unused and eligible for collection.

 ## Why is this bad?

-Take a look at the grey rectangle at the bottom of the graph, precisely in the interval where the JVM is growing the Old Gen. This is how `GcViewer` represents a GC Pause.
+Take a look at the grey rectangle at the bottom-right of the graph, precisely in the interval where the JVM is growing the Old Gen. This is how GcViewer represents a GC Pause.
 Looking at the timestamps, this is well over a minute.

 Why the pause?
 Well, none of this memory shuffling is cheap.
 To make things worse, these minor collections are also stop-the-world (STW)